cloudmesh-community/fa18-523-52/paper/paper.md

 learning tasks on its integrated server.
 This application can be downloaded from Azure's Marketplace.
 KNIME can also be incorporated with Amazon AWS.
 When KNIME is connected to AWS resources, users can leverage the memory available while connected to the relational database service to construct SQL queries visually.

-## Conclusion

 KNIME is a data analysis software platform that allows for easy read and manipulation of large datasets that can ultimately be used to make inferences and predictions.
 Its user-friendly interface allows for a broad integration of users and sometimes more efficient workflows.
 KNIME has several applications for its users such as data modeling, machine learning, predictive analysis, and more.
 After visualization, users can extract specific features from their data and implement it into a model of their choice, which can then be exported as a CSV file.